shaamil101/VideoGameUsingC/IMPLEMENTATION.md

 		set name to truncated name
 	set realName as name
 	sets ipAddress as ipAddress given
+	sets letter assigned as letter assigned
 	set gold to 0
+	sets just Collected to 0
 	allocate space for visibility map with the amount of rows (number of arrays in the outer array) and amount of collumns (number of elements in inner arrays) if map is instantiated
 		get random gridpoint from the map